SymptomsBy Mayo Clinic Staff

-In rare cases, fibrous dysplasia may be associated with abnormalities in the hormone-producing glands of your endocrine system — such as your pituitary gland — that regulate various functions throughout your body.
-These abnormalities include:
+Rarely, fibrous dysplasia may be associated with abnormalities in the hormone-producing glands of your endocrine system.
+These abnormalities may include:

 When to see a doctor

-See your doctor if you or your child:
+See your doctor if you or your child develops bone pain that:

 - Increases with weight-bearing activity

 - Interrupts sleep

 - Fibrous dysplasia overview.
 NIH Osteoporosis and Related Diseases National Resource Center. http://www.niams.nih.gov/Health_Info/Bone/Additional_Bone_Topics/fibrous_dysplasia.asp.
 Accessed April 17, 2014.